 What I love about bushwalking is how the scenery and the terrain changes.
 I find that I never get bored, there is always something different to view and experience, and it’s one of the reasons why I love trail running too.

-Once we past the plateau we climbed back into the Mountains, I was enjoying the view so much that I didn’t even notice that I stepped on a brown snake, which by the way is the 2nd most poisonous snake in the world.
+Once we passed the plateau we climbed back into the Mountains, I was enjoying the view so much that I didn’t even notice that I stepped on a brown snake, which by the way is the 2nd most poisonous snake in the world.
 Yeah didn’t even notice.
-I stepped on it’s tail, and when Tom told me I was like “What, no way!
+I stepped on its tail, and when Tom told me I was like “What, no way!
 Sorry snakey”.
 Tom was more shocked about it than I was.
 I think if I actually saw it, my retelling of this story would be a lot different.

 I was glad that I had worn a long sleeve dry fit top.
-It kept me cool from the heat, but kept me warm from the cold wind once we got to the top of the bluff.
+It kept me cool from the heat but kept me warm from the cold wind once we got to the top of the bluff.

 Briggs Bluff was named after a squatter Robert Briggs, who was the first overlander in this particular area of the Grampians District.
 In 1840, Briggs crossed the Pyrenes and squatted on 80,000 ha that would eventually become the property Ledcourt / Letcurt.

 This is where we sat down and enjoyed our lunch with a fabulous view of course.
-How amazing is the view.
+How amazing is the view!
 What’s not to love about the Grampians.
 It was so clear from the top that you could see as far as the eye could see, so much so I even spotted smoke from a fire in the distance.